krbnite/krbnite.github.io/_posts/2018-01-22-Selenium-Still-Hanging-Round.md

 Yea -- over 75%.
 Wow.

 The potential cause was obvious: I only have one script that uses chromedriver.
-It had run for months and months with no issue, but -- Occam's Razor.
+It had run for months and months with no issue, but -- Murphy's Law + Occam's Razor.

 The first thing I did was reboot the remote Linux system when no automations were running.
 The multitude of chrome processes disappered and my other automations resumed